dsthedev/documentation/Setup Guides/Mac.md

 This is for after a clean install of the latest version of macOS (Currently High Sierra)

+**Note:** For now, I'm sticking with the MacOS extended file format instead of APFS.

 ---

 ## First Steps

 - Upgrade to macOS HighSierra if not already installed
 - Update all apps if available
+- Complete Keyboard Setup Assistant if needed
+- If Auto Update Popup shows select "Not Now", it will still notify when updates are available
+- Setup Safari for immediate internet access

 ---